“You’ll see it when you believe it.” – Dr. Wayne Dyer

 I’ll admit that the first time that I was exposed to the creative visualization process, I was skeptical about its efficacy.
 The Law of Attraction, which is a metaphysical term used to describe the universal phenomenon of attracting what you desire just by thinking about it, seemed oversimplified to me.
 I was also put off by the sensationalism of the principle after the release of the mainstream bestseller, The Secret, which only fueled materialism in our society.

 But, when the craze died down, I reconsidered my opinion.
 After stripping away the ‘hocus-pocus’, it actually made a lot of sense.
 The mind is like a movie screen, and visualizing is akin to watching a prelude.
-We can use our thoughts as creative forces to express themselves, in a quantum ocean of vibrating energy that responds to how we think, by consciously filtering out the beliefs that will support the manifestation of our dreams.
+We can use our thoughts as creative forces to express themselves, in a quantum ocean of vibrating energy that responds to how we think.

 From a practical standpoint, visualization accomplishes several things.
 Besides sparking your inner motivation to take action on your goals, it activates the subconscious mind to generate creative ideas to achieve your desires.
 It stimulates your reticular activating system (RAS), an automatic mechanism inside your brain that brings relevant information to your attention, to scan for and recognize resources, circumstances and people that can be instrumental in your quest.